The more people are in a photo, the more complex the image. This means that a group photoshoot is a challenge, mainly if you photograph large groups.

 Once the group knows where to stand, direct them on how to stand.
 Ask them to stand at a 45-degree angle if you need to fit a lot of people into the shot or for a more slimming pose.

 Watch their feet.
 Creating a bend in the knee is more flattering for women.
-Men can stand with the toes slightly pointed out, or with one foot turned out slightly.
+Men can stand with the toes slightly pointed out, or with one foot turned out a bit.

 Watch the hands too.
 Avoid crossing the hands in front.
 Or leaving the hands straight at the side with no gap between the torso and the arms.